Bart Got a Room: Production

-Filming took place in Hollywood, Florida.
+The filming took place in Hollywood, Florida.
 The film is a semi-autobiographical story inspired by Hecker's life growing up as a nerd in South Florida.
 Hollywood Hills High School was used for the shooting of some scenes in the film.
 This movie marked the first time that Alia Shawkat, Dinah Manoff, and Michael Mantell have worked together since their appearances on the 2001-2002 TV series State of Grace.